The-Marcy-Lab-School/swe-2-4-forms/README.md

 Check out the [W3 schools tutorial on checkboxes](https://www.w3schools.com/tags/att_input_type_checkbox.asp)

-Alright, lets add our own
+Alright, let's add our own
 - Add the `input` with:
   - A `type` of `checkbox`
   - An `id` of `did-like-assignment`